 a homeowner, if you desire to obtain a copy of an appraisal report, you normally should request it via your lender.

 Other obligations include numerical accuracy depending on the assignment parameters, reaching and maintaining a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
 Maintaining high ethics and client confidentiality is what we do every day at REID E. CHOATE & ASSOCIATES, LLC.

 Appraisers will regularly be required to consider the interests of third parties, including homeowners, buyers and sellers, or others.
 Those third parties normally are spelled out in scope of the appraisal assignment itself.
 An appraiser's fiduciary duty is restricted to those parties who the appraiser knows, based on the scope of work or other written parameters of the job.

-||REID E. CHOATE & ASSOCIATES, LLC has worked hard for its reputation for completing appraisals with the highest of ethics.
+||REID E. CHOATE & ASSOCIATES, LLC has an established track record for providing competent and ethically superior appraisals.
 To learn more, contact us.

 There are also ethical rules that have nothing to do with clients and others.
 For example, appraisers must keep their work files for at least five years - at REID E. CHOATE & ASSOCIATES, LLC you can rest assured that we adhere to that rule.

 We demand the highest professional integrity possible from ourselves.

 Working on orders based on contingency fees is not something we can consider.

 That means we can't agree to do an appraisal report and collect the fee only if the loan closes.